Buying a new monitor can give a new lease of life to a PC, with a bigger and brighter image, sharper text and more space in which to work.

 Less easy to resolve is where in the room a monitor sits.
 Ideally, it should be away from any windows to prevent reflections on the screen (a particular problem with glossy coatings) and to avoid bright light behind it.

 Try not to sit with a window or other source of bright light behind you, for example, or with the monitor in front of one.
 If you can’t move your desk to prevent this, it is possible to fit a simple shroud around a monitor to prevent reflections, and you can always close a blind or curtain.
+Not ideal in the summertime, admittedly, but it'll do your eye health the world of good.

 Step 2: Calibrate the image